This article is all about taking photographs in ice caves.

 Under Glacier Cave

 Ice caves are like magical underground secrets, but of course they are not underground, they are under the glaciers.
 Ice-caves can take many different forms, some are deep and narrow, some are broad.
 Often there is a river or water source because this is what creates the cave in the first place.
 Because of the river, Ice-caves can be difficult to enter.
 When temperatures are above freezing, the glacier can melt, making ice caves extremely hazardous.
-For these 2 reasons, it is advisable to always hire an experienced glacier guide who knows when it is safe to enter.
+For these 2 reasons, it is advisable to always hire an experienced glacier guide who knows when it is safe to enter the ice cave.

 A tripod is fairly important, Ice caves are quite dark and it is usually possible to get a 30 second exposure deep in an ice cave.
 A wide angle, fast lens will also be useful as well as a macro lens.